 Two High-spots of this mini-trip

 Tucked away near Mullumbimby (their website says 40 minutes from Gold Coast airport, although I took nearly two hours to find it.
-I was tired and a little jet lagged and came off at the wrong junction).
+I was tired after a long flight followed by an hour-long interrogation at the airport, and came off at the wrong junction).